 Not only would I need to restructure lecture, but the course itself needed to accommodate the shortened term.
 I eventually decided to turn the two midterm exams into four low-stakes online "quizzes" spaced regularly throughout the term.
 This allowed students to have a break from turning in homework on that day, to catch up on any of the material they needed, and to test their understanding.
 It had the added benefit that students never needed any extra "review" periods, since they perceived the stakes of the quizzes as lower than a midterm exam might be.
 In course evaluations, students reflected positively on this structure, and I believe that the move away from midterm-testing did not negatively affect the effort that students put into the class, nor the resulting knowledge that they took away.
+This directly benefits the course learning outcome (see Sample Syllabus) that states students should be able to "demonstrate mastery of fundamental concepts in discrete mathematics."
 In fact, on the final exam one student tore off a corner of the exam and handed it to me; it was a note which I have pinned in my office saying "This is I think the hardest class I've taken ever.
 I aced the final."
 By recognizing the differences in the class I was teaching at UCSB, I was able to successfully adapt the course curriculum and material to effectively meet the students in a capacity which both challenged them in their understanding of the mathematical world, while also encouraging them to press on through these difficult challenges.

 One unfortunate fact about this class course evaluation system is that there are only two "quantitative" and two "qualitative" questions asked to each student.
 Although I am pleased that qualitatively almost 75% of respondents indicated both that I as an instructor and the class as a whole were "very good", the "qualitative" feedback proved very insightful for this class.
 For instance, a significant number of students commented that even though there was a lot of homework, and that the homework was tough, there was also enough variety to stay interested, enough difficulty to really "hammer home" the concepts, and that the class period prepared them well to engage with each problem.
-One student phrased it by saying that "the homework felt comprehensive without being overwhelming".
+One student phrased it by saying that "the homework felt comprehensive without being overwhelming" which indicates to me that I struck a fair balance of being demanding, personable, and inspiring (see Chapter 1).